-WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) spoke on the Senate floor to express her concerns with President Biden's reckless spending priorities.
+WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) delivered floor remarks regarding her concerns with President Biden's reckless spending priorities.

 To watch Senator Blackburn’s speech, click below or here.

 You can read the transcript below or in the Congressional Record.

 Madam President, this weekend, we had a positive development in the

 status of the I-40 bridge that connects West Memphis, AR, and Memphis,

 TN.
 Just as a reminder, last week, inspectors discovered a crack in one

 of the steel beams supporting the bridge.
 The crossing was immediately